 How it works

-vibestats tracks your Claude Code usage across machines and surfaces it as a public heatmap on your GitHub profile and on vibestats.dev.
+vibestats tracks your Claude Code and Codex usage across machines and surfaces it as a public heatmap on your GitHub profile and on vibestats.dev.

 Architecture